 Probationary Admission: Applicants whose qualifications do not meet the minimum requirements or whose academic qualifications are difficult to assess may be admitted on a probationary status to a program.
 Applicants in this category may be required to take certain preparatory courses to improve their qualifications.
 In this case they will be required to pay additional fees.
 The student’s status will be reviewed after a specified amount of academic work is completed.
 If progress is satisfactory, the Program Director or Graduate Chair may recommend to CGPS that the student be considered fully qualified.
 Students who do not achieve the probationary conditions may withdraw voluntarily or failing this, will be required to discontinue.
 In certain exceptional situations, the academic unit may extend the probationary period with a new set of conditions, agreed to by the student and by the College of Graduate and Postdoctoral Studies.

 Certificate Requirements (10 credit units)

-The certificate can be taken as a stand-alone program and/or the certificates can be applied to the completion of the Master of Sustainability (M.Ss).
+The certificate can be taken as a stand-alone program or the certificate can be applied to the completion of the Master of Sustainability (M.Ss).

 - ENVS 818.1 (This course is required for all of the graduate certificates.
 Students that have successfully completed this course previously will not be required to repeat it.)